Ooh la la – he’s so tres bon is the magnificent French actor monsieur VINCENT CASSEL.

 So many stunning, diverse performances and he’s one of my favourite actors – I’m talking about the brilliant, dynamic French star VINCENT CASSEL.

 From the 1995 film La Haine in which he memorably played Vinz, one of three young men living in a suburb of Paris, he has burned up the screen.
 You might also recognise him in these movies…

-As Max Meyer, the lead in Gilles Mmimouni’s romantic drama L’Appartement
+as Max Meyer, the lead in Gilles Mmimouni’s romantic drama L’Appartement

-As Max Kerkerian, the young detective opposite Jean Reno in the crime thriller The Crimson Rivers
+he’s Max Kerkerian, the young detective opposite Jean Reno in the crime thriller The Crimson Rivers

-As Francois Toulour, the rival thief trying to get the better of Geroge Clooney and his team in Ocean’s Twelve
+as Francois Toulour, the rival thief trying to get the better of Geroge Clooney and his team in Ocean’s Twelve

-And in his Cesar-winning performance as the famous gangster Jacques Mesrine in Jean-Francois Richet’s incredible two-film epic Mesrine part 1: Killer Instinct and Mesrine part 2: Public Enemy Number 1
+and in his Cesar-winning performance as the famous gangster Jacques Mesrine in Jean-Francois Richet’s incredible two-film epic Mesrine part 1: Killer Instinct and Mesrine part 2: Public Enemy Number 1

-Here as part of the press tour for his latest film David Cronenberg’s A Dangerous Method, he talks about language, style, and bad guys:
+Here, as part of the press tour for his latest film David Cronenberg’s A Dangerous Method, he talks about language, style, and bad guys: